Ex parte Crow Dog: Major Crimes Act of 1885

+Tribal sovereignty

-Tribal sovereigntyCrow Dog had a tremendous impact on tribal sovereignty.
+Crow Dog had a tremendous impact on tribal sovereignty.
 The decision recognized two distinct concepts in addition to those related to criminal law.
 First, Justice Matthews had noted that under Cherokee Nation v.
 Georgia, (1831) the Brulé tribe had a right to its own law in Indian country.
 Part of this ruling was based on American constitutional tradition – at that time, not all Indians were U.S. citizens and according to Matthews did not have a "voice in the selection of representatives and the framing of the laws."
 The case held that Indian tribes retain sovereignty, and is still valid law.
 For example, United States v.
 Lara, (2004) cited Crow Dog when holding that both a tribe and the federal government could prosecute Lara, as they were separate sovereigns.
 Subsequent cases have supported the concept "that tribal Indians living in Indian country are citizens of the United States first (under the plenary power doctrine), the tribes second, and the states third, and then only to the extent that Congress chooses."

 Currently the tribes are authorized to operate their own courts, not as a right of tribal sovereignty, but under a federal law.
 As of 2007, about half of the federally recognized tribes have tribal courts.
 The power of these courts was limited to minor crimes with a maximum punishment of a $5,000 fine and imprisonment of no more than one year until the passage of the Tribal Law and Order Act of 2010.
 Under this new act, tribes may sentence offenders for up to three years per offense and a $15,000 fine.
 As a result of Crow Dog and ensuing legislation, jurisdiction in Indian country is complex, as shown by the following table: